-Along with our yearly inductees, we also award a number of respected people from the diving community as honourees.
+Along with our yearly inductees, we also award a number of respected people who serve the local Caymanian diving community, as honourees.
 The stories behind the names on this list are all quite something to read.

 Rodney McDowall, has been a resident of the Cayman Islands since 1982.
 He is married to Penny with two children, Jamie and Jessica.
 Rod has been actively involved in the Scuba Diving and Watersports sector since his arrival.

 Winston McDermot, was introduced to diving at the age of 23 before there was any official certification.
 He became a certified dive master at the age of 30 when he owned his own business, Brac Aquatics in Cayman Brac.

 Captain Frank Ebanks, began his business Frank's watersports on April 7th, 1968.
 His diving career spans over 50 years.

 Capt.
 Glen Gleason Ebanks, affectionately known as Captain Gleason, was born 28 August 1928 to Mr. and Mrs. Elvin and Florence Ebanks.
 At the tender age of 14, he took his first sea voyage to Nicaragua on the turtling vessel, the Jemson.

 Ken Martin in Little Cayman introduced Norbert Scott to diving at the age of 14.
 He became a certified dive master at the age of 18 while working with Brae Aquatics.

 Capt.
 Marvin Ebanks remembers fishing as a boy with his father and stopping by a shallow area in the North Sound to clean their catch.

 James Ebanks learned how to dive at the tender age of 10 with his father, Clinton Ebanks, and brother, Clinton Ebanks Jr. - both of whom are past honourees.